Friday February 10, 1967

 Sunday November 19, 1967

-Mosque, Richmond, VA (Matinee) and Constitution Hall, Washington D.C.-with the Strawberry Alarm Clock, the Soul Survivors, the Pickle Brothers and Buffalo Springfield (Two shows at 7:00 and 9:30 PM)
+Richmond Arena, Richmond, VA-with the Strawberry Alarm Clock, the Soul Survivors, the Pickle Brothers and Buffalo Springfield (2:00 PM Show) and Constitution Hall, Washington D.C.-with the Strawberry Alarm Clock, the Soul Survivors, the Pickle Brothers and Buffalo Springfield (Two shows at 7:00 and 9:30 PM)

 The Beach Boys gave three performances on this day, one of which (the 9:30 PM show) they taped.
 This performance was released on Live Sunshine.
 Christine Moorhead of the Annapolis Capitol reviewed one of the DC shows and noted, “Strangely enough throughout the concert there wasn’t any of the usual screaming-only hand clapping, unlike many other rock and roll concerts.
 Mike Love…was the main spokesman for the popular group.
 His jokes interspersed between songs added humor and zest to the program and thrilled the audience.
 The program included such songs as ‘Surfer Girl,’ ‘I Get Around,’ ‘God Only Knows,’ ‘California Girls,’ ‘Barbara Ann,’ and ‘Wouldn’t It Be Nice.’”